Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/docs/STEP1_NEO4J.md

 To test whether gds has been properly installed, refresh the neo4j browser (accessed using port 7474) and enter this in the command line on the top:
 `RETURN gds.version()`

+### Neo4j constraints and indices

+In the neo4j browser, check for for the presence of Neo4j constraints and indexes using `show constraints` and `show indexes`.

 ### install apoc

 ```